papasanimohansrinivas/jekyll-now/_posts/2020-11-21-Fire-Detection-Product-For-Timber-Yard.md

 length about  deployment aspects and what  dataset has to be large for the project.There were questions that whether it would be practical  to sell  it in

-**India**.
-I felt it  would be a good time to discuss it again  with **Shekhar** and my sister **B Theja**  also had same opinion.Next evening i called
+**India**.Main concern by him is that people dont care much about fire safety   I felt it  would be a good time to discuss it again  with **Shekhar** and my

-him and we discussed at length about the project ,he gave me an idea about where **cctv camera would be effective than smoke detectors is outdoor area like Timber
+sister **B Theja**  also had same opinion.Next evening i called him and we discussed at length about the project ,he gave me an idea about where **cctv camera would be effective than smoke detectors is outdoor area like Timber Yard**.
-Yard**.
 Also gave me idea  to collect video from timber yard and **artificially introduce Fire** through **photoshop** in pictures.During discussion  we wanted to

 commit to  the project idea and **make it like a affordable product.** I scraped the timber yard video from youtube  and started searching for a **VFX artist** in